FREQUENTLY ASKED QUESTIONS

 If you want more than just a built-in microphone setup for our audio connection in a lesson it is possible to use an audio interface to transmit the audio of your instrument in combination with a microphone (or multiple microphones) connected to your audio interface.

-Because Skype only handles microphones on Channel 1 and 2 in most situations you cannot use all channels needed (for instance 2 channels for your stereo instrument and one for your microphone).
+Because most conferencing software only handles microphones on Channel 1 (and sometimes 1 and 2) in most situations you cannot use all channels needed (for instance 2 channels for your stereo instrument and one for your microphone).
 In this case you need to route all the channels you use to channel 1 and 2.

 What other optional software do you use? (experienced users)